Dr. Lynda’s Story

 - Staunch supporter of several community endeavors in the Washington Metropolitan area

 “Most people know I love fashion.
 Find me a unique new purse and we will be best friends!
-My husband and I love to dance to Afrobeat, Dixie Chicks, Bruce Springsteen, and Diana Ross live in concert.
+My partner and I love to dance to Afrobeat, Dixie Chicks, Bruce Springsteen, and Diana Ross live in concert.
 I am a proud momma to Dr. Krystle, who is also a pediatric dentist at ACD, and Marlon, an emerging CPA in Tyson’s Corner.”

 If you would like to learn more about Dr. Lynda or want to schedule an appointment, please contact Ashburn Children’s Dentistry.